-students may choose to spread the course work over five semesters.
-A one year certificate program for Veterinary Aides is another option for students that choose this career path.
+may choose to spread the coursework over five semesters.
+A one-year certificate program for Veterinary Aides is another option for students that choose this career path.

 The Veterinary Technology Department at Eastern Wyoming College has a very active veterinary technology club.
-The students involved in this group participate in dog washes, concessions for many sports activities (including rodeos), and community service projects.
-As well as taking trips to various fun locations for participation in the previous activities, like Las Vegas, and Orlanda for sophomores to attend a veterinary conference of their choosing.
+The students involved in this group participate in dog washes, vaccination clinics and tour wildlife centers.
+The club offers an opportunity for students to attend a major veterinary conference.

 |Veterinary Technology Department